Skip to content

 Watch for in Texas

-$150K cap is inflation-indexed.
+The $150K cap is a floor DSHS adjusts annually for inflation using CPI-U — check DSHS for the current-year figure.
+Nothing may be shipped or mailed; internet orders require personal delivery.
 The wholesale path for non-TCS items is unique — few states allow cottage products in retail without a commercial kitchen.

 Where you can sell